 If your neighborhood is anything like mine, the booms and bangs of the Fourth of July celebration start a week before the official holiday.
 Every summer, pet owners are told to be mindful of pet health and safety during this holiday.

-By following the simple tips below, you can prevent your pet from becoming what many shelters call a “July 4th pet,” or a pet that becomes frightened, runs away and ends up in a shelter.
+By following the simple tips below, you can prevent your pet from becoming what many animal shelters call a “July 4th pet,” or a pet that becomes frightened, runs away and ends up in a shelter.

 1. Keep your pets in a quiet room.